 Clan of Xymox have been in the unfortunate position of always being compared to other bands since their inception.
 Whether it's the Cure or Joy Division, Clan of Xymox have never been able to shake off the similarities to their influences.
 Nevertheless, the group has produced an impressive body of work that consistently absorbed new sounds while remaining faithful to the '80s goth rock menu.

 In 1999, they signed with the Metropolis label and released Creatures, which was followed a year later by the two-CD Live.
-The 2001 album Notes from the Underground was reinterpreted on the double remix CD Remixes from the Underground, which landed in 2002.
-Farewell from 2003 was a themed album with bittersweet goodbyes to lovers and friends the main topics.
+The 2001 album, Notes from the Underground, was reinterpreted on the double-remix CD Remixes from the Underground, which landed in 2002.
+Farewell from 2003 was a themed album with bittersweet goodbyes to lovers and friends as the main topics.
 The 2004 collection The Best of Clan of Xymox found latter-day highlights next to re-recordings of the band's early material.
 Two years later, the album Breaking Point was announced by the single "Weak in My Knees."
-The 2009 effort In Love We Trust was a return to the layered sound of their 4AD years.
+Their 2009 effort, In Love We Trust, was a return to the layered sound of their 4AD years.
 Darkest Hour and Kindred Spirits appeared in the years that followed, and their 15th LP, Matters of Mind, Body and Soul, appeared in 2014. ~ Michael Sutton